4. Sage

 🌿🌿🌿

-It can be quite hard starting to balance hormones, you can always start slow and see if you notice any difference in your cycles.
-There are great apps you can download that can help track your period, pain and also any other symptoms you experience, this would be a great thing to incorporate when you start a new herb or regime to see if it is helping with your hormones.
+Working on hormonal imbalances can be tricky.
+You can always start slow and see if you notice any difference in your cycles.
+There are great apps you can download that can help track your period, pain and also any other symptoms you experience.
+This would be a great thing to incorporate when you start a new herb to see if it is helping your hormones.

 References